C4Q/AC-Android/cohort_5.4/unit_01/01_18_DSA_String_Manipulation.md

 ## Exercises

 Break up into groups of 2 (two).
 Please complete [the first 5 (five) questions of of the section "String-2"](https://codingbat.com/java/String-2) for CodingBat.
-Ask the TA's for dry-erase markers and whiteboard panels.
+Ask the TA's for dry-erase markers and whiteboard panels, to talk through each problem, and your approach to solving it prior to actually completing it on the website.